Ellinaut/elliRPC-Specification/README.md

 The response MAY contain additional HTTP headers for example for caching, which is not part of this specification.
 Unknown headers MUST be ignored by clients.

-The response body MUST contain only the file content.
+The response body MUST contain only the raw file content.

 If a file could not be found on the server, the server MUST respond with HTTP status `404 Not Found`.